Chemical Peels Treatment

 Triple Rejuvenation Peel

-RejuvaYou Medical Spas harnesses the noninvasive power of three different peeling solutions to revitalize visages in a laid-back studio environment.
-The treatment begins with a thorough scrubbing of the targeted area (patients can opt to use the treatment on areas beside the face, such as the neck, chest, hands, or even the back) before the solution is carefully coated on the epidermises in the salubrious peeling combination of trichloroacetic acid, salicylic acid, and retinoic acid.
-The chemical triumvirate sets to work immediately, stimulating collagen production for new skin growth.
+RejuvaYou Medical Spas harnesses the noninvasive power of three different peeling solutions to bring your new skin to the surface.
+The treatment begins with a thorough scrubbing of the targeted area (patients can opt to use the treatment on areas beside the face, such as the neck, chest, hands, or even the back) before the solution is carefully coated on the epidermises with our peeling combination of Trichloroacetic acid (TCA), Salicylic acid, and Retinoic Acid.
+This specially formulated trio of ingredients sets to work immediately, stimulating collagen production for new skin growth.

 By exfoliating the outer skin layers, the procedure stimulates the growth and healing of healthy tissue, and helps reduce acne and smooth out wrinkles and acne scars.